Sorry, there are no matching results

 The Flat Rate scheme is an alternative method to account for VAT where a company does not reclaim VAT on expenses but instead pays VAT to HMRC at a lower flat rate percentage, accounting for VAT in this way usually means a lesser admin burden for the company.

 The rate at which companies pay VAT under the flat rate scheme is less than 20% and depends on the type of business the company carries out.

-Most contractors fall into the “Limited Cost Business” category therefore the flat rate percentage to pay VAT at is 16.5%, a 1% discount is received on this in the first year.
+If your business falls into the “Limited Cost Business” category, the flat rate percentage to pay VAT at is 16.5%, a 1% discount is received on this in the first year.